 What do you think is more important--model accuracy or model performance?

 Here, you must know that model accuracy is only a subset of model performance.
 The accuracy of the model and performance of it are directly proportional and hence better the performance of the model, the more accurate are it’s predictions.

 With technology ramping up, jobs in the field of data science and AI will continue to be in demand.
-Prepare for this interview well, and you will land one of the hottest jobs of the future!
+If you do your machine learning interview preparation well, then you will land one of the hottest jobs of the future!